raveloharison/Python-Jeu-du-pendu-GUI/README.md

 - main.py is the main program

-- functions.py contains the functions useful for the program
+- fonctions.py contains the functions useful for the program

-- rule.py contains the rule window that the player should know
+- regle.py contains the rule window that the player should know

-- givePlayer is the file which contains the dictionary type variable which will save the score and the name of the player
+- donneJoueur is the file which contains the dictionary type variable which will save the score and the name of the player